error-wtf/Segmented-Spacetime-Mass-Projection-Unified-Results/PAIRED_TEST_ANALYSIS_COMPLETE.md

 The segmented spacetime framework predicts that the optimal transition radius should occur at r_φ = (φ/2)r_s ≈ 1.618 r_s, where φ = (1+√5)/2 is the golden ratio.
 This value is not chosen for mathematical convenience or aesthetic appeal, but emerges directly from the φ-spiral geometry that underlies the segment structure.
 The theory predicts that performance should peak in regions where the radius is close to this natural boundary.

 **Observational Reality:**
-Empirical testing reveals that SEG performance indeed peaks sharply in the photon sphere region (r = 1.5-3 r_s), which contains the predicted φ/2 boundary.
+Empirical testing reveals that SSZ performance indeed peaks sharply in the photon sphere region (r = 1.5-3 r_s), which contains the predicted φ/2 boundary.
 Within this region, the model achieves 82% wins with overwhelming statistical significance (p<0.0001, n=45).
 The photon sphere itself occurs at r = 1.5 r_s in Schwarzschild geometry, remarkably close to the φ-based natural boundary of ≈1.618 r_s.

 **The Significance of This Agreement:**
 This correspondence between theoretical prediction and empirical performance is not a coincidence or the result of post-hoc fitting.
 The φ value was incorporated into the model on geometric grounds before any performance testing.
 The fact that performance peaks precisely where φ-geometry predicts it should provides strong support for φ as a fundamental geometric principle of segmented spacetime, rather than an arbitrary mathematical convenience.
 This represents a successful prediction of the theory - the geometry told us where to look, and observations confirmed it.